dotnet/machinelearning/docs/code/MlNetCookBook.md

 // Read the data into a data view. var trainData = mlContext.Data.ReadFromTextFile<AdultData>(trainDataPath,
-                // Default separator is tab, but we need a semicolon.
+                // Default separator list only contains a tab, but we need a semicolon.
-                separatorChar: ';',
+                separators: new[] { ';' },
                 // First line of the file is a header, not a data row.
                 hasHeader: true
 );